April books you’ll lurrrve

 Give the telly a break and dive into one of these new reads, as recommended by The Willoughby Book Club.

-I finally managed to steal away a few hours and found I had time to read an entire book.
-All 466 pages read within 2 weeks – can you believe it?
-Soo with that said, I’m hoping to inspire you too with one of these new reads.
+I finally managed to steal a few hours to myself and read an entire book – all 466 pages in 2 weeks!
+That may not sound impressive to some, but I haven’t had the chance to pick up a book in almost six years!
+Soo with that said, I’m hoping to inspire you with one of these brand-new reads this month.

 Exciting Times by Naoise Dolan